Ladvien/ladvien.github.io/_drafts/2019-01-10-natural-language-processing-deep-learning.md

 ---

 ## The Plan
-I'm going to write out my learning-notes from implementing a "toxic comment" detector using a convolutional neural network (CNN).
-This is a common project, however, the articles I've read seem to leave a few bits out.
+I'm writing learning-notes from implementing a "toxic comment" detector using a convolutional neural network (CNN).
+This is a common project across the interwebs, however, the articles I've read on the matter seem to leave a few bits out.
 So, I'm attempting to augment public knowledge--not write a comprehensive tutorial.

+A common omission is what the data look like as they travel through pre-processing.
+I'll try to show how the data look before falling into the neural-net black-hole.

 With that, I've put all the original code, relevant project links, tutorial links, and other resources towards the bottom.
-From here to there I'll attempt to focus on annotating the code.
+From here to there I'll attempt to focus on annotating code.

-One of the pieces I felt left out most elsewhere, is what the data look like as they travel through the pre-processing stages and up to falling into the black-hole that is the neural-net.
-I'll attempt to fill the gap--trying to show what the data look at before and after critical changes.

 ## The Code